Becoming a centre requires a number of pre-approval checks, and successful applicants pay a fee for being approved as a centre.

 We welcome applications from institutions with a commitment to providing quality teacher training in language teaching.
 Institutions applying to run courses need to have been operating as an English language centre/department for at least three years and must be accredited by the relevant local accreditation agency.

 The initial step in the application process involves matching your institution against the key features of the relevant Teaching Award.
-Before contacting your local office, we strongly advise you to read through the syllabus handbook and information provided in the Teaching Qualifications area (in English).
+Before contacting your local office, we strongly advise you to read through the syllabus handbook and information provided on the Teaching Qualifications page.

 If you wish to enquire about becoming a Teaching qualification centre, please complete our online enquiry form.